zmahfuz0613/css-responsive-design-lesson/README.md

 Mobile first is additive.

-## Using media queries in a mobile first approach - Codealong (25 mins)
+## Using media queries in a mobile first approach

 When using a mobile-first approach you only need one media-query.
 This is the syntax: